thunderbird/webext-docs/tabs.rst

 .. api-section-annotation-hack::

 Fired when a tab is created.
-Note that the tab's URL may not be set at the time this event fired, but you can listen to onUpdated events to be notified when a URL is set.
+Note that the tab's URL and title may not be set at the time this event fired, but you can listen to onUpdated events to be notified when a URL is set.

 .. api-header::
    :label: Parameters for onCreated.addListener(listener)